How We Unlocked Organic Growth for a Beloved Indonesian Attraction

 Month 1: Clearing the Path

-When we pressed publish on those changes, nothing exploded.
+When we pressed publish, nothing exploded.
 Good.
 The next crawl wave did the talking.
 Coverage improved; pages were discovered more quickly after being freshly updated.
-In Search Console, the index looked calmer—fewer errors, cleaner patterns.
-It felt like the site exhaled.
+In Search Console, the index looked calmer: fewer errors, cleaner patterns.

 Month 2–3: Story Over Slogans

-The product pages could convert, but they weren’t attracting enough visitors.
-Families don’t search only for “ticket price.”
-They ask questions on the sofa, a child beside them: Is it open during the school holidays?
-How close can we get to the animals?
-What’s the safest area for toddlers?
-Which route avoids traffic?
+The product pages could convert, but they were not attracting enough visitors.
+Families do not search only for "ticket price".
+They ask questions on the sofa, a child beside them: is it open during the school holidays, how close can we get to the animals, what is the safest area for toddlers, which route avoids traffic.

-The editorial tone changed from “marketing” to “guide and host.”
-We kept it honest: useful first, charming second.
+The editorial tone shifted from "marketing" to "guide and host".
+Useful first, charming second.

 Month 4: One Voice, Many Units

-If a family came for tickets, they should also find a membership plan in 1 or 2 clicks.
-If someone planned a weekend, they should stumble across the on-site stays without having to hunt.
+If a family came for tickets, they should also find a membership plan within one or two clicks.
+If someone planned a weekend, they should find on-site stays without having to hunt.
 We standardised the templates: headlines that matched search intent, consistent hero CTAs, clear prices, FAQs woven into the page rather than buried, and schema to help search engines understand each offering.

-The different business units started to feel like one ecosystem rather than distant islands.
+The different business units started to feel like one ecosystem rather than separate islands.
 On mobile, sticky actions meant fewer scrolls and less doubt.

 Month 5–6: The Compound Effect

-Results didn’t arrive with fireworks; they compounded.
-First, impressions rose as more pages were crawled cleanly.
-Then CTR crept up as titles and snippets matched the searcher's language (those new FAQs did heavy lifting).
+Results did not arrive with fireworks; they compounded.
+Impressions rose first as more pages were crawled cleanly.
+Then CTR crept up as titles and snippets matched the searcher's language (the new FAQs did heavy lifting).
 Finally, the conversion journey tightened as landing pages spoke with one voice.

 At the six-month mark, Search Console showed what we were feeling: